Bloc/swiftris-checkpoints/06-shaping-up.md

 }
 ```

-At **#1** we defined a `final` function which means it cannot be overridden by subclasses.
-This implementation of `initializeBlocks()` is the only one allowed by `Shape` and its subclasses.
+At **#7** we defined a `final` function which means it cannot be overridden by subclasses. `Shape` and its subclasses must use this implementation of `initializeBlocks()`.

-At **#2** we introduced conditional assignments.
+At **#8** we introduced conditional assignments.
 This `if` conditional first attempts to assign an array into `blockRowColumnTranslations` after extracting it from the computed dictionary property.
 If one is *not* found, the `if` block is not executed.

-The following code sample is equivalent to what we've written:
+The following code sample is equal to what we've written:

 ```objc
 let blockRowColumnTranslations = blockRowColumnPositions[orientation]